Sunday, November 26, 2023

 Special Prosecutor Jack Smith.

-NOTE ON METHODOLOGY: We are still using orange highlights in honor of Donald’s favorite skin toner.
-That’s just our kind of joke.
-As for all names of individuals in bold, and groups, these are people who know President Trump, or his pals, were lying about the “Stolen Election,” etc. We DO NOT use Democrats as witnesses, except in the very rarest of cases.
-So, who knew Trump was lying?
-Start with an entire grand jury, throw in Trump’s own attorney general, Bill Barr, add Vice President Pence, the Director of National Intelligence, and plenty more.
+NOTE ON METHODOLOGY: We are still using orange highlights in honor of Donald’s favorite toner.
+That’s just our little joke.
+As for all names of individuals and groups in bold, these are people who know President Trump, or his pals, were lying about the “Stolen Election.”

-As soon as news broke, Trump allies began squealing that the “fix” was in.
-They demanded to know why Special Prosecutor Jack Smith had filed in Washington D.C., a jurisdiction where jurors might be less favorable to the man from Mar-a-Lago.
+As soon as news broke of this latest indictment, Trump allies began squealing that the “fix” was in.
+They demanded to know why Special Prosecutor Jack Smith had filed in Washington D.C., a jurisdiction where jurors might be less favorable to the Orange Dumpling from Mar-a-Lago.

-Sorry, MAGA folks.
+708. Sorry, MAGA folks.
 This is how courts work.
 Both grand juries and regular juries are impaneled in jurisdictions where crimes are alleged to have occurred.
-Burglarize a home in Hays, Kansas, and go to trial in Hays.
+Burglarize a home in Stanford, Montana, and go to trial in Stanford.
 Get caught on a rolling stop in the Village of Glendale, Ohio – how sadly does this blogger know – and pay your stupid fine in the village Mayor’s Court.

 Trump is charged in Washington D.C. because he was living in the White House when his alleged crimes occurred.